inviqa/harness-go/docs/harness-attributes.md

 #### `bundle_certs`

 This allows us to enable the bundling of certificates when the production image is being built.
 This will not affect your local development, because we do not use the production image locally, however, when CI pipelines prepare the production image (based on [Docker's scratch image](https://hub.docker.com/_/scratch/)), we will need to set this value to `'yes'` if we communicate with any services that use TLS.
 Without these, the application will not be able to complete a TLS handshake with those services.
+See [development and production](development-and-production.md) for more info.

 #### `packages`